stephpy/timeline-bundle/Resources/doc/index.markdown

 As soon as posible:

+- Use sets instead Nested sets, coz it's not useful to know the propagation time.
+There is no diff functions (will be used for notificaiton system) on nested sets, on sets YES.
 - Notification system !
 - Making webservices (difficult to return subject, cod, coi ... is it interesting to do that ?)